 - Scala Hosting — Best for Significant Storage

 - Google Workspace — Best for Google-Centric Users

 - Microsoft 365 Business Standard — Best for Microsoft-Centric Users

 - Amazon WorkMail — Best for AWS-Centric Users

-DreamHost — Best All-Around Email Hosting Provider
+DreamHost — Best for Email Hosting on a Budget

 DreamHost delivers stronger security features than expected, especially considering the low price it offers.
 It carries a highly effective defense against spam, viruses, malware, and phishing attacks.

 Users receive a strong mobile app with DreamHost, simplifying the process of working away from the office.
 All messages sync automatically between the web browser version and the mobile version.

 DreamHost unfortunately does not offer customer support by phone.
 It does have live chat and email support, though.